MatHelio314/stepper_motor_ws/README.md

 # Connect the motors to the computer through a CAN interface :

+ ### I'm using a Peak USB to CAN adapter here but any other adapter with a recognizable driver on your computer would do (see daatsheet above)

-   Step 1 : Power up the stepper motors with the correspondiing power supplies (24V & 5A)
+   Step 1 : Power up the stepper motors with the corresponding power supplies (24V & 5A)

+the Led underneath of the motor should now blink consistently

    Step 2 : Connect the CAN output of the adapter to the stepper motors in parallel (CAN_H, CAN_L and GND)